 NCEES Records.
 Please follow the instructions on that website and contact the NCEES Records Department at 800-250-3196 if you encounter problems.
 You must request NCEES transmit the record to us; we cannot do this for you.

 The only verification of exams or licenses from other states needed are those that are part of the NCEES Records application process.
 You do not need to request any verifications be sent directly to Kentucky.

 Online Application for Endorsement

-In addition to the NCEES Record, please complete the online application below.
-You will be required to pay the $300 application fee during the application process.
+In addition to the NCEES Record, please complete the below application.
+You will be required to pay the $300 application fee when you submit an application.
 All fees are nonrefundable.

 We can only view your NCEES Record for 60 days and we will not begin the review process without both the record and the online application.
 The application review process can take as little as two weeks but may take up to six weeks, depending on the circumstances and the current volume of applications.

 Please be aware that your company will also need a Business Entity Permit unless you are a sole proprietor practicing in your own name.